MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/moving-from-beta-to-v1.md

 ---
-title: Moving from Beta to v1.0 | Microsoft Docs
+title: Moving from beta to v1.0 | Microsoft Docs
 description: Changes from the beta version of the APIs to the v1.0 of the APIs in Dynamics 365 Business Central.
 services: project-madeira
 documentationcenter: ''